- Boards & Commissions

 Efforts by the Environmental Committee and our volunteers have been recognized by two Governor’s Hometown Awards (for the Community Apiary and the Recycling Event).
 You may have seen our award signs as you entered town.

-You may recycle household batteries, and compact fluorescent light bulbs year-round at Public Works on weekdays from 8:00 am to 3:30 pm.
-Our Recycling Event will be held at the Hanover Park Metra Station on September 19, 2020 from 9:00 am to 1:00 pm.
+You may recycle fluorescent light bulbs year-round at Public Works on weekdays from 8:00 am to 3:30 pm.
+Additional recycling information can be found at https://www.dupagecounty.gov/recycling/.

 The Metropolitan Mayors Caucus created the Greenest Region Compact 2 (PDF) to address environmental sustainability issues of global importance at the local level.
 It is important for Mayors and local governments throughout the United States to take leadership roles to advance sustainability both in their own communities and in concert with regional, national and global initiatives.
 Our Village Board passed a Resolution endorsing the Metropolitan Mayors Caucus’ Greenest Region Compact 2 on April 21, 2016.